 A History of Invasive Weed Management in Clackamas County

 Clackamas County has a deep seeded connection to Oregon agriculture.
 Many of Oregon’s earliest agricultural enterprises began in Clackamas County.
-Clackamas County hosts a number of the state’s oldest farms, and most famously was the site of Oregon’s first commercial nursery in present day Milwaukie.
-With this strong agricultural connection weed management has been a historically important topic to Clackamas County residents.
+Clackamas County hosts a number of the state’s oldest farms, and most famously was the site of Oregon’s first commercial nursery in present-day Milwaukie.
+With this strong agricultural connection, weed management has been a historically important topic to Clackamas County residents.
 Local farmers would share their tips and tricks, and new developments in weed management were important news of the day.
 Many historic newspapers recount the importance of weed management to protect the viability of working farms in Clackamas County.

 In 1949, Clackamas County formed a noxious weed control board to address the rampant spread of tansy ragwort.
-At that time landowners could be be fined for having noxious weeds growing on their property.
+At that time landowners could be fined for having noxious weeds growing on their property.
 Neighbors began working together to control invasive weeds and community weed pulling events sprouted up throughout the county to combat invasive weeds.

-With the introduction of biological controls beginning in the 1960s and 70s the threat from tansy ragwort and other invasive weeds were dramatically reduced from peak historic abundance.
+With the introduction of biological controls beginning in the 1960s and 1970s, the threat from tansy ragwort and other invasive weeds were dramatically reduced from peak historic abundance.
 The continued urbanization of Clackamas County and the relative success of biological controls challenged the importance of noxious weed control.
-With severe budget constraints in the the 1980s, Clackamas County disbanded their noxious weed control board in 1989.
+With severe budget constraints in the 1980s, Clackamas County disbanded their noxious weed control board in 1989.

 With the dissolution of the Noxious Weed Control Board enforcement of noxious weed laws effectively ended at the county level.
 As such a vacuum was created regarding invasive weed control and management.
-In the mid 1990s, the Clackamas Soil and Water Conservation District worked with various public partners to address the ongoing need for technical assistance related to invasive weeds.
+In the mid-1990s, the Clackamas Soil and Water Conservation District worked with various public partners to address the ongoing need for technical assistance related to invasive weeds.
 They partnered with the Oregon Department of Agriculture, Oregon State University Extension Service, the Soil Conservation Service, and Clackamas County to form a non-regulatory Weed Advisory Board in 1994.
-Upon creation the Weed Advisory Board spearheaded an ongoing effort to combat gorse within the county, but ongoing funding constraints slowly diminished activities.
+Upon creation, the Weed Advisory Board spearheaded an ongoing effort to combat gorse within the county, but ongoing funding constraints slowly diminished activities.
 By the late 1990s, all activities associated with the Weed Advisory Board had ceased.

-Upon receiving their permanent tax base the Clackamas Soil and Water Conservation District formed a Weed Task Force which in 2008 develop a framework for the the new weed program.
+Upon receiving their permanent tax base the Clackamas Soil and Water Conservation District formed a Weed Task Force which in 2008 develop a framework for the new weed program.
 In early 2009, the Clackamas Soil and Water Conservation District hired a full-time program manager to develop and administer the “WeedWise Program” to support more effective management of invasive weeds in Clackamas County.

-Since inception, the WeedWise Program has focused on preserving the social, economical, and ecological resources within Clackamas County.
+Since inception, the WeedWise Program has focused on preserving the social, economic, and ecological resources within Clackamas County.
 Primary efforts of the WeedWise program are to serve as a technical resource to local landowners and land managers trying to control invasive weeds on their property.
-The program also has a strong focus on promoting public awareness and education of the impacts of invasive weeds in Clackamas County.
+The program also has a strong focus on promoting public awareness and education on the impacts of invasive weeds in Clackamas County.

 In 2010, the WeedWise program was able to launch an Early Detection and Rapid Response initiative to target priority invasive weeds in Clackamas County.
 This initiative focuses on preventing the introduction of new damaging weeds, while systematically working to reduce the expansion of existing invasive weeds.
-Since that time, hundreds of thousands of dollars have been invested in the control invasive weeds in Clackamas County.
+Since that time, hundreds of thousands of dollars have been invested in the control of invasive weeds in Clackamas County.

 The WeedWise program continues to grow and develop and has steadily expanded its efforts within the county.
-The program was able to hire additional staff in 2011 and 2014 to support priority invasive weed control efforts, and is working hard to meet the growing demand for services within Clackamas County.
+The program was able to hire additional staff in 2011 and 2014 to support priority invasive weed control efforts and is working hard to meet the growing demand for services within Clackamas County.
 As the WeedWise program continues to grow and develop, it will continue to build upon the efforts of its predecessors to promote effective invasive weed management to preserve the livability of Clackamas County.